 Then ...
 Their train, pulled by Western Pacific engine number 805-D, arrives at its western terminal at the Oakland Pier, aka Oakland Mole.
 From here Myra and other ongoing passengers would walk to a waiting ferry to complete the journey to San Francisco.

 ... in 1931 ... here's an early aerial photo of the Oakland Pier terminal with three ferries awaiting passengers.
 It's not there any more having been demolished in the 1960s to make way for the Port of Oakland's container ship facilities.

 ... and Now, where was the Oakland Pier?
 To answer that, the aerial above has been superimposed onto the current map below at its original location- it was at the west end of 7th Street, not far south of the Bay Bridge.

 To see the California Zephyr in full color check out this 1950s or 60s photo of a train pulled by Western Pacific engine number 805-A leaving the Oakland Pier.

 ... and Now, containers and cranes block today's view from 7th Street.
 The cantilever section of the Bay Bridge's eastern span can be seen in the distance in this photo taken just before it was pulled down, replaced by a new single tower suspension design.

 Then ...
 Myra is met by friends at Oakland and can't wait to introduce Lester to them, insisting they all go dining and dancing together that evening.
 Note the 'To San Francisco' sign behind them with an arrow pointing to the right and the words 'Waiting Room' and 'Up Ramp' ...

 ... in 1957 ...
 Five years after Sudden Fear was filmed Frank Sinatra arrived at the Oakland Pier by train in the movie Pal Joey.
-In the composited image below from that movie the same sign was still there (with the red arrow) and also, on the right, the referenced ramp.
+In the composited image below from that movie we see the same sign; at far right is the referenced ramp.